 - Frame-Up: In the first case, she was drugged by Hajime and left near the bell tower where Yuri was set to be killed.
 With her being so close to the crime scene along with having an unsound alibi, Yoruko was considered to be his killer for a majority of the trial.

-- Hidden Depths: Chapter 2 reveals that Yoruko has a secret interest in ancient history and traditional legends.
+- Chapter 2 reveals that Yoruko has a secret interest in ancient history and traditional legends.

 - Meaningful Name: Yoruko's given name uses the kanji "yoru", which means "night" or "evening", and "ko" meaning "child".
 Yoruko is an adolescent girl who works bars at nighttime.
 Her last name, Kabuya, uses the kanji "kabu", meaning "singing and dancing", which is a form of entertainment.
-This can be linked to her talent as Super High School Level Hostess.
+This can be linked to her talent as Ultimate Hostess.